Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

-# limesurvey-plugin-pdf-email-creator ((very) alpha)
+# Limesurvey-Pdf-Email-Resultscreen-Plugin (bèta)

-A flexible limesurvey pdf, resultscreen and email creator
+A flexible limesurvey pdf, email and resultscreen creator

-TODO pass in email as variable from the survey

 # Overview

-This is a limesurvey plugin to create a downloadable pdf, send this pdf as an attachment with an email and show survey results after a respondent completes on the completed page.
+This is a limesurvey plugin to create a downloadable pdf, send this pdf as an attachment with an email and show survey results after a respondent completes a survey on the completed page.

 Dependencies: Composer, Phantomjs, h2p, swiftmailer